Reviews You Can Rely On

 The Silca Tattico Mini resembles a piece of military tactical gear.
 The matte black finish on the solid aluminum alloy body is accentuated by the knurled handles on each end.
 At first glance, it actually looks like a scope, complete with rubber caps on each end.
 But this tool isn't for warfare unless you're talking about attacking the trail.
 This pump will get your ride up and running again in no time if you're stranded with a flat (and you were good about packing your patch kit and/or extra tube).
 In fact, we found this was one of the easiest pumps to use at high pressure, making it suitable even for inflating your road bike tires up to 100psi.
 The head of the valve easily unscrews and flips around to make changing between Presta and Schrader valves a breeze.
 We were impressed by every bit of this well-made pumps construction – from the rubber inflation hose that retracts into the body to the metal internals that ensure a long life of pumping for this bomber piece of gear.

-All that said, there were some major issues that we experienced with the Tattico Mini.
-For one, the solid metal handles have 90-degree edges that tend to dig into the hands.
-We didn't really notice this at first, but after 300 or so pumps, our hands definitely told us about it.
-Additionally, this pump is designed differently than most of the other contenders in that the barrel is on the back of the pump rather than the front, where it attaches to the tire valve.
-For us, this meant that our hand occasionally got pinched on the instroke while pumping (see the full review for a picture demonstrating this).
-Another issue was that the pump valve tended to stick onto the tire valve, whether Presta or Schrader, when trying to remove the pump.
+We encountered some major issues with the Tattico Mini during testing.
+First, the solid metal handles sport 90-degree edges that tend to dig into the hands.
+“I didn't really notice this at first,” our reviewer said, “but after 300 pumps or so, my hands definitely let me know,”.
+Compared to most models, it is designed differently in that the barrel is on the back of the pump instead of the front, where it attaches to the tire valve.
+For our testers, this meant that our hand occasionally got pinched on the instroke while pumping (see the full review for a picture demonstrating this issue).
+When trying to remove the pump during testing, the pump valve also tended to stick onto the tire valve, whether Presta or Schrader.
 This resulted in a slight loss of pressure (and all that hard work) when removing the pump from the tire stem.
-It wasn't enough to throw out the pump, but when working with pumps that don't leak at all, we did take note.
-Lastly, we'll just briefly mention that due to the bomber construction, this was a significantly heavy pump, which is an important consideration for some.
-Like any relationship, this pump takes a little getting used to, and we think that's well worth the time and effort if you need a pump that may survive a bomb blast.
-For an option that is just a little more light and easier to use, check out the Lezyne Grip Drive HV.
-While it doesn't compare to the Tattico Mini in terms of durability, it still gets the job done, and for a lower price.
+It wasn't enough to toss the pump in the garbage, but compared to pumps that don't leak at all, we did take note.
+Finally, this was a significantly heavy pump due to the bomber construction, which is an important consideration for some.
+If you want something slightly lighter and easier to use, check out the Lezyne Grip Drive HV.
+It doesn't compare to the Tattico Mini in terms of durability, but it still gets the job done, and for less money.
+Like any relationship, the Tattico Mini takes some getting used to, but we think it is well worth the time and effort if you need a pump that may survive a bomb blast.

 Read more: Silca Tattico Mini review